The most successful people in life aren’t particularly gifted or talented.

 Talent is a process.

-Have you ever noticed that the smartest kids in school are almost never the ones who go on to be the most successful in life?
+Have you ever observed that the smartest kids in school are almost never the ones who go on to be the most successful in life?

 School in its best state teaches datum, not ambition or desire or will — all of which things can be encouraged and fostered, but not really taught.